Choose Me: Development

 Director Alan Rudolph had previously made the documentary Return Engagement (1983) for Island Alive, a newly-formed film company by Shep Gordon and Carolyn Pfeiffer.

 Gordon offered around $500,000 to commission Rudolph to direct a music video for "You're My Choice Tonight (Choose Me)" by Teddy Pendergrass, who was paralyzed in a 1982 car crash.
 Rudolph suggested making a feature film, for a few hundred thousand dollars more instead.
+Rudolph wrote a figure down on a napkin which he said was $639,000.

+Rudolph called the movie "a limited production.
+Like those films, it took advantage of its limitations and limitations tend to disappear that way."

+Rudolph started planning the film without a completed script as "I wanted the screenplay to come bursting out once I was fully programmed" He said producer David Blocker "kept asking what the scenes were about and I said people in inexpensive places talking."
 Rudolph listened to the Pendergrass song repeatedly for inspiration, summarizing it as "romantic roulette".
 Rudolph wrote the film's screenplay over the course of one week.
+His premise was "a pathological liar who only told the truth and the women who love him."
+While writing he overheard Dr Toni Grant giving advice on the radio, which led to the character of Dr. Nancy Love.

 Filming

+Rudolph later said "I purged myself of the past and everybody involved in that film on our side of the camera was doing it for the first time.
+I got a first-time producer, a first-time cameraman, everybody.
+Moved everybody up.
+Did it in three weeks."

 The film's production design budget was limited to around $10,000, with the major set being a smoke-filled bar.
 Rudolph found a deserted street on the edge of downtown Los Angeles and created a neon-lit set for the film's fictional location, Eve's Lounge.
 Both Choose Me and Night of the Comet (1984) used the 300 block of Boyd Street as a filming location.

 Costume designer Tracy Peacock Tynan (Kenneth Peacock Tynan's daughter) recalls that budget was so small ($640,000) that she couldn’t budget second costumes for actors if outfits were damaged or needed dry cleaning.

 Principal photography was completed in three weeks.
 According to Rudolph, "virtually everyone on the production was working at short money."
+He said that during filming "we were doing something I knew was working and I didn't care what anyone thought about it."

+The original script ended with Pearl opening her apartment door to Nancy, who was answering a roommate-wanted ad.
+However that scene was scheduled on the final day of Pearl's location, and they were unable to shoot the final scene.
+So the movie ended with Mickey and Eve on their honeymoon.
+"It probably would have anyway," said Rudolph.